-You've found the home you want, at the right price, and the house looks like it's in pristine condition.
-But always keep in the mind that, particularly when the home is for sale by the owner, the home has been "dressed up" to accentuate its best features and minimize its potential flaws.
-Before you close on the purchase of a home - or sometimes even before you make an offer - you should insist on an independent home inspection by a professional inspector.
+You've found the new home you want at the right price, and it looks like it's in great condition.
+But keep in mind that the home was probably staged to show the best features and minimize any potential flaws.
+Before you close on the purchase of a home -- or sometimes even before you make an offer -- you should insist on an independent home inspection by a professional inspector.

-Many sellers have had inspectors and appraisers look at the home for purposes of the sale, and are aware (or should be) that buyers will likely ask for another inspection independent of their own.
-This article will focus on why inspections are necessary, what to look for during house inspections (as well as inspectors), and when to have homes inspected.
+Many sellers have inspectors and appraisers look at the home for purposes of the sale and are aware that buyers will likely ask for another independent inspection.
+In this article, we include helpful information about:

-The number of home inspections performed increases each year and according to the American Society of Home Inspectors (ASHI), over 90% of home sales involving a house inspection.
+According to the American Society of Home Inspectors (ASHI) more than 90 percent of home sales involve a house inspection.
 While this number doesn't differentiate between a seller-based inspection and buyer-based inspection, it certainly indicates the significance of home inspections in the buying process.

-Because of the importance of a proper house inspection, you should make the purchase of the home contingent on your approval of a home inspector's report.
-When making a written offer for the home, simply make the home inspection a condition of the purchase.
-If your home inspection comes back clean, you can proceed with the sale with confidence.
-And if the report is negative, you can reduce your offer, make the seller pay for any repairs, or even back out of the contract altogether.
+Because of the impact it may have on the actual value of the house, you should make the purchase of the home contingent on a home inspector's report.
+When making a written offer for the home, simply make it a condition of the purchase.
+If your home inspection comes back clean, you can continue with the sale with confidence.
+And if the report is negative, you can reduce your offer, make the seller pay for any repairs, or even back out of the purchase agreement altogether.

-It is important for buyers to know what they should expect when paying for a home inspection.
-Because there is no uniform certification or licensing process for inspectors (more on that below), home inspections vary according to the person or company that does them.
-Generally, a home inspection will include a report on the type (and relative health, where possible) of the house's heating and cooling system, electrical system, plumbing, walls, ceilings, flooring, foundation, roofing, drainage, and basement.
+It is important for buyers to know what they should expect from the inspection process, and what you generally get for your money.
+Because there is no uniform certification or licensing process for inspectors, home inspections vary according to the person or company that does them.
+Generally, a home inspection report will include a report on the condition of the following issues:

-For example, you might ask an inspector if there is a termite problem, and he may tell you that there's a good chance of it but not put it in his report.
-It would be incumbent upon you to get a pest inspection of the house to get an official report.
+For example, you might ask an inspector if there is a termite problem and they may tell you that there's a good chance of it but not put it in the report.
+You should then get a pest professional to complete a separate inspection based on their expertise.

-A house inspection will run about $200 to $500, depending on the person doing the inspection and factors such as the size of the home, age and type of home.
+A house inspection will run about $300 to $500 depending on the person doing the inspection and factors such as the size of the home, age, and type of home.

-The first thing to note is that most states do not have a certification or licensing process for home inspectors.
-If your state does not have licensing criteria, there are organizations such as ASHI which are nationally recognized as maintaining and requiring a certain level of expertise and competency from their members.
-You should make sure that your inspector is a member of such an organization or is a licensed professional in home construction (e.g., a general contractor).
+Most states do not have a certification or licensing process for home inspectors.
+If your state does not have licensing criteria, there are other organizations similar to ASHI which are nationally recognized as maintaining and requiring a certain level of expertise and competency from their members.
+Make sure that your inspector is a member of such an organization or is a licensed expert in home construction, like a general contractor for example.

-As noted above, general inspectors are not licensed to inspect for particularized issues such as pests, gasses, etc. It would probably be in your best interest to get at least a pest inspection done, particularly if you're in a high risk area.
-If you are in a high risk area for floods or earthquakes, a specialized inspection to gauge the house's susceptibility to those risks would be wise as well.
+General inspectors are not licensed to inspect for particularized issues.
+It would probably be in your best interest to at least get a pest inspection done, particularly if you're in a high-risk area.
+If there are potential problems like floods or earthquakes, a specialized inspection to gauge the home's potential exposure to those risks would be wise as well.